AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Description

 The interior product contracts a vector field with a k-form, outputting a (k-1)-form.
 It is an operator that "combines" forms and vector fields together by plugging in the field into one of the form's inputs.
-In differential geometry, forms are measurement tools that input vectors and output scalar values.
+In exterior algebra, forms are measurement tools that input vectors and output scalar values.
 The interior product makes use of this definition to merge vector fields and forms together.

 In the smooth setting, it is a topological operator.
 However, using the algebraic definition, this tool becomes metric due to its reliance on the flat and hodge star operators.

 Due to the use of the wedge product in its definition, the Leibniz Property for this operator only applies for closed forms due to limits in associativity.
-This operator is used in the Lie Derivative, which faces this limitation as well.
+This operator is used in the Lie derivative, which faces this limitation as well.

 Hirani notes the existence of an extrusion definition for this operator which is not covered in this description.
+However, it should be known that algebraic contraction is dual to the idea of extrusion in a geometric setting.

 ### Important Properties

-$ \Omega^k (M) \rightarrow \Omega^{k-1} (M) $
+$ i\_X: \Omega^k\_d (K) \rightarrow \Omega^{k-1}\_d (K) $

-The smooth interior product operator $ i_X $ maps k-forms on smooth manifold M to (k-1)-forms on M depending on vector field X.
+The discrete interior product operator $ i_X $ maps k-forms on discrete mesh K to (k-1)-forms on K, where X is a vector field.

-$ i_X ω(X_1, …, X_k )=ω(X, X_1. …, X_k ) $
+$ i\_X ω(X\_1, …, X\_k ) = ω(X, X\_1. …, X\_k ) $

 The above definition shows the algebraic definition of the interior product.
 This operator contracts a vector field with a k-form, "inserting" itself into one of the slots of the form.
 The output is a (k-1)-form.

-$ i_X ω=(−1)^k(n−k) ⋆(⋆ω∧X^♭ ) $
+$ i_X ω = (−1)^k(n−k) *(*ω∧X^♭ ) $

-The above identity displays the interior product operator composed of hodge star, wedge product, and flat operators.
+The above identity displays the definition of the interior product operator composed of hodge star, wedge product, and flat operators.
 The discrete operator can be created in the discrete setting with discrete forms of these operators.
-The wedge product, hodge star, and flat operations $(⋆ω∧X^{\flat})$ represents inserting the contribution of vector field X into the form ω.
+The wedge product, hodge star, and flat operations $(*ω∧X^{\flat})$ represents inserting the contribution of vector field X into the form ω.
 The exterior hodge star returns the result to its proper dimension, k+1.
 Finally, the $(−1)^k(n−k)$ accounts for changes in orientation due to the hodge star and wedge product operators.
 Due to the use of the discrete wedge product in this identity, the Leibniz Property for contraction will only apply to closed forms (where $dω=0$), as the discrete wedge product is only associative on closed forms.

 $ i_X (f) = 0 $

 The interior product of a 0-form f with a vector field X is always zero.

-$ i_X (ω^k ∧ β^l )=(i_X ω)∧β+(−1)^k ω∧(i_X β) $
+$ i\_X (ω^k ∧ β^l ) = (i\_X ω)∧β+(−1)^k ω∧(i\_X β) $

-The interior product follows the Leibniz Rule.
+The interior product operator follows the Leibniz Rule.
 For non-closed forms, it is important to note that the discrete wedge product is not associative and thus errors in this rule may appear.

 ### Citations

-Discrete Exterior Calculus - Hirani
+Discrete Exterior Calculus - Hirani\
 Section 8.2-8.3 (pp. 79-83)

-Discrete Exterior Calculus - Desbrun et. al.
+Discrete Exterior Calculus - Desbrun et. al.\
 Section 10 (pp. 24-26)

 ## Lie Derivative